AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/spells/protection-from-evil-and-good.md

 - Sorcerer (Divine Soul)
 - Warlock
 - Wizard
+aliases:
-aliases: ["Protection from Evil and Good"]
+- Protection from Evil and Good
 ---
 # Protection from Evil and Good
 *1st-level, Abjuration*